Web Animation / Childrin R Skary

 - Parental Neglect: Emmeline's parents.
 The poor, poor kid.

 - Genevieve's as well; they shower her with toys and personal servants but don't actually give her personal attention and discipline.
-This is very subtly lampshaded in the beginning of the animation - when Genevieve gets into the elevator and goes to press the button for the floor she wants, the sign labelled "Mother and Father" is well out of her reach.
+This is very subtly lampshaded in the beginning of the animation - when Genevieve is in the elevator and goes to press the button for the floor she wants, the floor labelled "Mother and Father" is at the very top - well out of her reach.

 - Plucky Girl: Shawnee.
 She carries a pick-ax to confront the teenagers who are vandalizing her house!